wvwwvwwv/scalable-concurrent-containers/README.md

 ### Locking behavior

 Read access is always lock-free and non-blocking.
 Write access to an entry is also lock-free and non-blocking as long as no structural changes are required.
 However, when nodes are being split or merged by a write operation, other write operations on keys in the affected range are blocked.

+### Entry lifetime

+`TreeIndex` does not drop removed entries immediately, instead they are dropped when the leaf node is cleared or split, and this makes `TreeIndex` a sub-optimal choice if the workload is write-heavy.

 ### Examples